 5 reasons to pick a career in health care IT

 Wanted: information technology professional eager to step out of the server room and work directly with health care providers.
 Must be willing to break new ground in medical technology and adapt to change.
 Desire for job security recommended.
 Clinical and nonclinical roles available.
-Bachelor’s degree required.
+Associate or bachelor’s degree required.

 If that sounds appealing, you might consider a career in health care IT.
 Mary Anne Moore, an instructor in the bachelor’s in health administration program at University of Phoenix and a 40-year health care IT consultant, offers five reasons to consider a job in this field:

 You’ll have a variety of places to work.

 Health care IT covers an array of work environments, so you’re not limited to hospitals.
 “You can work for a health insurance company, clinic, hospital, university, vendor, laboratory or pharmacy,” Moore says.

 She also cites health care IT’s distinct culture as another thing that makes it special and attractive to IT professionals.
 “Even though you may not interact directly with patients, the work you do affects them,’’ she says.
 “It’s a culture of caring, unlike other industries where the bottom line might be more important.”

 It has great career prospects.